dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 authenticity play a role (e.g., digital signatures on legal documents).

-The relative newness of many (although not all) post-quantum algorithms means that available and public cryptanalysis of such algorithms is significantly less than long-established counterparts.
-This applies to RSA and elliptic-curve based solutions, in both confidentiality and authenticity.
-This relative lesser degree of available analysis has drawn attention to hybrid algorithms, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
-Hybrid algorithms offer increased assurance under the varying concerns of a quantum attacker and newness of post-quantum algorithms; namely, so long as one of the two component algorithms of the hybrid scheme holds, the confidentiality or authenticity offered by that scheme is maintained.
+The relative newness of many (although not all) post-quantum algorithms means that less cryptanalysis of such algorithms is available than for long-established counterparts, such as RSA and elliptic-curve based solutions for confidentiality and authenticity.
+This has drawn attention to hybrid cryptographic schemes, which combine both traditional and post-quantum (or more generally next-generation) algorithms in one cryptographic scheme.
+These may offer increased assurance for implementers, namely that as long as the security of one of the two component algorithms of the hybrid scheme holds, the confidentiality or authenticity offered by that scheme is maintained.

-Whether or not a hybrid algorithm is desired may depend on the use case and specific security threat model.
-In some cases, conservative users may not have complete trust in the post-quantum algorithm options available while also recognizing a need to start post-quantum transition.
-For some users, there may also be a desire to support a greater leeway time in transition, to avoid trusting solo post-quantum algorithms too early.
+Whether or not hybridization is desired depends on the use case and security threat model.
+Conservative users may not have complete trust in the post-quantum algorithms or implementations available, while also recognizing a need to start post-quantum transition.
+For such users, hybridization can support near-term transition while also avoiding trusting solo post-quantum algorithms too early.
-Consequently, hybridization offers a potential solution, dependent on the specific threat model concerns of a user.
+On the other hand, hybrid schemes, particularly for authentication, may introduce significant complexity into a system or a migration process, so might not be the right choice for all.
+For cases where hybridization is determined to be advantageous, a decision on how to hybridize needs to be made.
+With many options available, this document is intended to provide context on some of the trade-offs and nuances to consider.

 Hybridization has been looked at for key encapsulation [HYBRIDKEM], and in an initial sense for digital signatures [HYBRIDSIG].
-Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, s subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
+Compared to key encapsulation, hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
 There are also a range of requirements and properties that may be required from hybrid signatures, not all of which can be achieved at once.